-Other than as stated above, and in the accompanying Financial Report, there were no significant changes in the state of the affairs of the consolidated entity during the financial year.
+Other than in the accompanying Financial Report, there were no significant changes in the state of the affairs of the consolidated entity during the financial year.

 Likely Developments

 The consolidated entity will continue to pursue its policy of increasing the profitability and market share of its operating businesses during the next financial year.